publiccodeyml/publiccode.yml/schema.md

 * Type: enumerate
 * Presence: mandatory
-* Values: "commercial", "community", "none"
+* Values: "internal", "contract", "community", "none"

 This key describes how the software is currently maintained.
-"Commercial" means that there is a commercial contract that binds an entity to the maintenance of the software; "community" means that the software is currently maintained by one or more people that donate their time to the project; "none" means that the software is not actively maintained.
+"internal" means that the software is internally maintained by the repository owner. "contract" means that there is a commercial contract that binds an entity to the maintenance of the software;
+"community" means that the software is currently maintained by one or more people that donate their time to the project;
+"none" means that the software is not actively maintained.

 ### Key `maintenance/until`

 * Type: date (YYYY-MM-DD)
-* Presence: mandatory (if the software is commercially maintained)
+* Presence: mandatory (if the software maintenance type is not "none")
 * Example: 2019-07-01

-In case of a commercial maintenance, this key must contain the date at which the maintenance is going to end.
+In case of a maintenance, this key must contain the date at which the maintenance is going to end.
+In case of community maintenance, the value should not be more than 2 years in the future, and thus will need to be regularly updated as the community continues working on the project.

 ### Key `maintenance/maintainer`